Open Bible Data Home About News OET Key

 I_came not to_call the_righteous, but sinners.

-OET (OET-RV) And overhearing them, Yeshua said, “Healthy people don’t need a doctor—it’s the sick ones that do.
-I didn’t come here to help those who think they have no needs, but to call sinners.”
+OET (OET-RV) Yeshua overheard them and said, “Healthy people don’t need a doctor—it’s the sick ones that do.
+I didn’t come here to help those who think they have no needs, but I came to call sinners.”

 Note: The OET-RV is still only a first draft, and so far only a few words have been (mostly automatically) matched to the Hebrew or Greek words that they’re translated from.